sekwah41/Naruto-Mod/docs/faq.md

 its just that we have verified and compiled it against that version.
 We will only remove support for older minor versions if mc adds a breaking change.

 ### Supporting older versions
-Unfortunately due to time constraints and system changes between major versions it isn't really reasonable due to the differnt types of content added to support multiple versions at once.
+Unfortunately due to time constraints and system changes between major versions it isn't really reasonable due to the different types of content added to support multiple versions at once.
 We have no plans to actively support older versions of mc even if we have released versions for it.

 The excuse of "but most mods are on x version" only stays true if mod authors refuse to update their mod to the latest version or stop maintaining their mods due to other reasons.